Daydream Software

-Daydream Software was a Swedish video game developer founded in 1994.
-They released four games (with another in the works) before closing in 2003.
+Daydream Software was a Swedish video game developer and publisher founded in 1994.
+In July 2006, they renamed to 24hPoker Holding AB, and in 2007, to Entraction Holding AB and changed their operation to poker.
+In May 2011, they were taken over by International Game Technology.

 History

 Early years (1994–1996)

 Daydream Software was established in November 1994 in Umeå, Sweden.
 Its founding members were Jan Phersson-Broburg, Erik Phersson, Jörgen Isaksson, Nigel Papworth and Leif Holm.
 All but Papworth were employees of Sombrero AB, a local computer services company co-founded by Isaksson and the Phersson brothers in 1993.
 Daydream initially formed for the purpose of making Safecracker, a project conceived earlier in 1994 by Papworth and Isaksson, influenced by Myst and the board game Mastermind.
 The company's founders chose to make nonviolent gameplay their guiding principle in Safecracker and all future titles.
 Daydream soon obtained a handshake deal with publisher Warner Music Sweden for Safecracker, but this arrangement fell through shortly after.
 However, the Safecracker plan was revived during the 1994 Christmas party at Daydream's new office space, when the team was contacted by Warner Interactive Entertainment (WIE) about the game.

 Following a period of negotiations, Daydream signed with WIE in March 1995, as part of a three-year, multi-title deal set to run until March 1998.
 Funding was provided via an advance against royalties of 2.5 million kr; Daydream was set to earn 50 kr per unit sold, while Warner retained all revenues for the first 50,000 sales of the game.
 In retrospect, Papworth felt that Daydream was "lucky" to have joined the game industry when it did, as many of "the big record companies" were entering the computer game business with low standards as to the content they financed.
 Safecracker had a tumultuous production, starting when GT Interactive bought initial publisher Warner Interactive Europe.